 2. Rules When Importing Contacts

 Express written consent isn’t just for new contacts.
 It’s for all contacts.
 Yes, even those that you import.
-Federal law and industry regulations are such that we manually review each import request.
+Although we may manually review import requests to ensure your messages can be sent, only you know whether your subscriber list that you’re importing was gathered in a compliant way.
 So before you import a list, be sure that each and every phone number has given you permission to send them messages.

 3. Call-to-Action Requirements